-- a.
-Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems - b.
-Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - m.
-Analyze, design and develop electro mechanical system using contemporary tools - n.
-Acclimate multidisciplinary approach to solve complex engineering problems associated with mechanical, control systems, robotics, drives and automation
+PO1.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems

+PO2.
+Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

+PO3: Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration

+PO6.
+The Engineer and Society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.

+PSO2: Acclimate multidisciplinary approach to solve complex engineering problems associated with mechanical, control systems, robotics, drives and automation.

-- 1. Compute stress induced in any structural member including composite bars - 2.
-Use Mohr's circle to determine the stresses and also illustrate stress distribution pattern in bending and shearing - 3.
-Draw shear force and bending moment distributions in loaded beams - 4.
-Compute the strain energy stored and apply double integration method to find slope and deflection of beams - 5.
-Determine shaft and spring parameters
+- 1. Identify the stress-strain relationship to determine the deformation of a composite bar in a structural engineering application. - 2.
+Make use of Mohr's circle to determine the stresses under bending and shear loading in an engineering design scenario. - 3.
+Examine the shear force and bending moment distributions in loaded beams for the design and safety of structural components. - 4.
+Compute the strain energy stored and find the deflection of beams for the analysis and design of structural elements. - 5.
+Determine the parameters of shafts and springs to design mechanical systems, such as power transmission devices and suspension systems.